Tinkermandota/AI4Edu-Deployment-manual/README.md

 `docker compose up --build`

-The platform should then be accessible on `https://{domain}:3100/ai4edu/`.
+The platform should then be accessible on `https://{domain}:3100/ai4edu/` even after disconnecting from the server host.

 If server issues occur, check if the screen session is still active by running: